The Chronology of Revelation

 rule and reign

-In Jerusalem, Jesus will be anointed as Messiah and King over all the earth.
-Then this world finally will experience the reign of Jesus (Revelation 11:15,17), the beautiful and glorious “Branch of the Lord” (Isaiah 4:2), for 1,000 years.
+At the commencement of the Millennium, Jesus the Messiah and only Lord will become the King over all the earth (Zechariah 14:9) and will sit on His throne in Jerusalem (Jeremiah 3:17).
+Then this world finally will experience the reign of Jesus (Revelation 11:15,17), who is the beautiful and glorious “Branch of the Lord” (Isaiah 4:2).
+Jesus and His glorified resurrected saints will rule, in righteousness and justice (Isaiah 32:1), for 1,000 years.

-Furthermore, God will resurrect (“raise up”) Israel’s King David to rule again over Israel (Jeremiah 30:9; Ezekiel 34:23,24, 37:24,25).
-Jesus will be the God, and David the king/prince and shepherd, of Israel.
-David will be in submission to none but the Lord, Jesus/God (see Was Jesus God?).
+Furthermore, it appears that God will resurrect (“raise up”) Israel’s King David to rule again over Israel (Jeremiah 30:9; Ezekiel 34:23,24, 37:24,25).
+Jesus will be the God of Israel; and David, the king, will be the prince and shepherd of Israel.
+David will be in submission to none but Jesus, who is Lord and God (see Was Jesus God?).
 Within the sanctuary of the Millennial Temple to come, David the prince will be the only one permitted to “sit inside the gateway to eat in the presence of the LORD [Jesus]” (Ezekiel 44:3).

 Then the end will come, when he [Jesus Christ] hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death (1 Corinthians 15:24-26).

-In the present age, the arm of the law very often is too short.
-Court trials are anything but swift, the rights of too many innocent people are violated and they are not recompensed properly, and too many criminals do not have to pay adequately, or at all, for their crimes.
-During the Millennium, however, impartial and immediate justice will prevail, perfectly fair compensation for all wrongdoing will be awarded, and just punishment always will be dispensed.
+Very often in the present age, the arm of the law is too short.
+Court trials drag on and on, the rights of too many innocent people are violated, they are not recompensed properly, and too many criminals do not have to pay adequately, or at all, for their crimes.
+During the Millennium, however, impartial and immediate justice will be swift, perfectly fair compensation for all wrongdoing will prevail, and just punishment always will be dispensed.
+Isaiah wrote,

 In the world now, deception and lies run rampant, virtually unchecked.
 They infect individuals, businesses, and governments; nothing seems to be exempt.
 Furthermore, there is not sufficient deterrence against doing evil because, for one thing, not enough people are caught and exposed.
 Under the worldwide rule and reign of Jesus Christ and the saints during the Millennium, though, all of this will change.
-The saints, along with Jesus, will rule with “an iron scepter” (Revelation 2:26,27, 12:5a, 19:15b)—dashing evil “to pieces like pottery” (Psalm 2:9).
+The saints, along with Jesus, will rule “with an iron scepter” (Revelation 2:26,27, 12:5a, 19:15b)—dashing incorrigible evildoers “to pieces like pottery” (Psalm 2:9), figuratively speaking.

 All criminals and their crimes will be revealed publicly, making people think twice before committing misdeeds.
 No one will “get away” with anything.
-Misleading advertising will be shown to be false, ungrounded scandals will be disproved, attempts at delusion will be unveiled, underhanded motives will be disclosed, and the nature of false dealings will be divulged.
+Misleading advertising will be shown to be false, ungrounded scandals and scams will be disproven, attempts at delusion will be unveiled, underhanded motives will be disclosed, and the nature of false dealings will be divulged.
 This is because Jesus is “truth” (John 14:6), and He will be the “light of the world” (8:12) when He comes—illuminating all darkness, uncovering all evil, and dealing with all sin immediately, firmly, and straightforwardly.
-And righteousness will flourish, unbounded.
+In effect, righteousness and justice will flourish, unbounded.

 resurrection

-It may be that only those who are beheaded after the opening of the Fifth Seal (Revelation 6:9) will be resurrected after the Millennium has begun (20:4bcd).
-Perhaps the latter group will be beheaded because they will refuse the mark of the beast on their foreheads (or hands), and their resurrection will be postponed until this point to present them as the best examples of those who will have maintained their testimony of Jesus in the worst of times and in the face of a humiliating death.
+Apparently, only those who are beheaded after the opening of the Fifth Seal (Revelation 6:9) will be resurrected after the Millennium has begun (20:4bcd).
+Perhaps the latter group will be beheaded because they will refuse the mark of the beast on their foreheads or hands, and their resurrection will be postponed until this point to present them as the best examples of those who will have maintained their testimony for Jesus in the worst of times and in the face of a humiliating death.

 millennial Temple and Holy Mountain